Vehicle Emissions Inspection

 Inside Vehicle Emissions Inspection

 Vehicle emissions inspection programs are administered by states and part of an environmental initiative to create cleaner air and water.
 Vehicle emissions inspectors test cars, trucks and other vehicles to ensure that they comply with state or local emissions regulations.
 Either local governments or private vehicle maintenance facilities employ these inspectors, depending on the state.
 In all states, vehicle emissions inspectors are required to complete a course or certificate program in emissions inspection and obtain a state license.

-States often partner with local community and technical colleges to offer emissions inspection courses, which are preparation for a vehicle emission inspector's licensing exam.
+High school students may be able to take relevant vocational courses designed to prepare them for a career in the field.
+In addition, states often partner with local community and technical colleges to offer emissions inspection courses, which are preparation for a vehicle emission inspector's licensing exam.
 These programs may include coursework in laws and regulations regarding emissions and training in emissions diagnostic equipment.
-After completing a state-approved training program, a written examination must be passed to obtain certification.
-Other requirements vary by state.

-A degree is not necessary for this position; however, some applicants may find that a diploma or associate's degree in a related field, such as vehicle mechanics or commercial vehicle technology may be beneficial for employment.
+A degree is not necessary for a position in this field; however, some applicants may find that a diploma or an associate's degree in a related area, such as vehicle mechanics or commercial vehicle technology may be beneficial for employment.
 Some aspiring vehicle emissions inspectors complete a mechanic apprenticeship at a local shop to gain experience.
-ASE (Automotive Service Excellence) offers a certification for mechanics known as Undercar Specialist Exhaust Systems, which covers diagnosing and fixing emissions problems.
+Check out the links below for more details about training programs in this field.

 - Car Mechanics Associate's Degree

 - Master's Degree in Automotive Engineering